High calorie does not have to mean unhealthy. Try some of the foods listed below to increase your calorie intake while still eating a healthy diet.

 Use to make scrambled eggs

-If you are a UW Health patient and have more questions please contact UW Health at one of the phone numbers listed below.
+If you are a UW Health patient and have more questions, please contact UW Health at the phone number listed below.
 You can also visit our website at www.uwhealth.org/nutrition.